Cady Huffman: Early life

 Huffman was born in Santa Barbara, California.

 Career

 Huffman first came to Broadway as a replacement cast member in the hit musical La Cage aux Folles (1985), and was quickly cast in Bob Fosse's Big Deal, to be followed by a Tony-Award nomination for her performance in The Will Rogers Follies (1991).
 In 2001, she played the role of Ulla in the original cast of the Broadway musical The Producers, by Mel Brooks.
-Huffman received the Tony Award for Best Performance by a Featured Actress in a Musical for the role.
+Huffman received the Tony Award for Best Featured Actress in a Musical for the role.

 She made her film debut in the film Hero (1992).
 She has since appeared in Space Marines (1996), Romance & Cigarettes and The Nanny Diaries.
 She also appeared in the 2010 film The Company Men.
 During 2003 and 2004, she produced, starred in and acted as production designer for the independent film Sunday on the Rocks directed by Joe Morton.